The Portland Guide to Pay Per Click Advertising

 The Portland Guide To Pay Per Click Advertising covers building high performing and deeply segmented paid search campaigns localized to the Portland, Oregon metro market.

 This video is from SEMpdx’s recent Engage Conference in Portland.
 Todd Mintz moderated the session in which Ada Pally and I gave presentations featured in this video.

 Video Transcription with Additional Explanation with Slides

-This session is about origins and for me origins for a paid search goes back to local.
+This session is about origins and for me origins for PPC marketing and paid search campaigns goes back to local.
 I thought I’d take a deep dive into a lot of the processes and complications and considerations that we have for targeting local visitors based on their intent and their geography.
 I grew up in Portland, I now live in Minneapolis.
 I’m familiar with the area, having lived here for 20 years.
 But, it’s got its own quirks and I think we’ll get into them.

 My name’s James Svoboda.
 I’m a partner at WebRanking and co-founded the Minnesota Search Engine Market Association (MnSearch).

 ‘Waterfall’ Campaigns – Segmentation that Flows

 One of the aspects on how we build campaigns is we build where it had waterfalls.
 And there’s where you take your target segment and you break it down into layer by layer, either based on geography or keyword type and keyword usage.
 And I’ll show you examples of that later on but you’ll hear this term waterfalls over and over again.
 As represented by Multnomah Falls here.

 One of the reasons that we take a multi-variation approach to local is that there are people that are locally here that use keywords like “lawyer” to find a lawyer in the area.
 And there are people that are here and abroad that use keywords like “Portland lawyer”.
 And based on different targeting options and different data providers that provide location specific information to the search providers, you have different combinations you can use to actually target and find them.